 Mexican Punitive Expedition Diary by George S. Patton Jr.

-Pancho Villa attacked Columbus, New Mexico on a dark night in March of 1916.
-His spies had identified the homes of Americans beforehand so no Mexicans would be harmed.
-With his band of several thousand men, he plundered the desert town, set fire to buildings and shot residents.
-Soldiers from a nearby Army garrison came to the rescue, eventually chasing the bandits back into Mexico.
-The next morning Columbus lay in smoldering ruins with fifteen Americans dead and nine wounded.
-An outraged American public demanded retribution.
-Bowing to political pressure, President Woodrow Wilson deployed an expedition of the United States Army, led by General John J. Pershing, into Mexico to hunt for the infamous bandit.
+Pancho Villa attacked Columbus, New Mexico in March of 1916.
+With several thousand men, he plundered the tiny desert town, set fire to buildings and killed sixteen Americans.
+After the brazen Columbus attack, President Woodrow Wilson deployed a punitive expedition led by General John J. Pershing into Mexico to capture Villa.
 Pershing assumed it would be a simple task to capture Pancho Villa and quickly return to the states.
 But he was wrong.
 The extreme Mexican climate, topography and anti-American sentiment of the people and its military posed tremendous challenges for American forces.
 Lieutenant George S. Patton Jr. deployed as an aide to Pershing.
 One of his duties was keeping the official expedition diary, which we have published in this book.
 But that is only part of the story.
 There exist not one but three expedition diaries written by Patton.
 Why that occurred and how we merged them—for the first time ever—into one consolidated whole is also detailed in this book.
 The expedition never captured Pancho Villa, but it was still a successful campaign.
 The United States was about to enter World War I. This Mexican foray provided real-world experience for the coming fight.
-There were also important firsts: it was the first time airplanes were deployed into an American military operation; the first time trucks were utilized for logistical support, and the first motorized assault was conducted in the American military by none other than George S. Patton Jr. Purchase at Amazon here.
+There were also important firsts: it was the first time airplanes were deployed into an American military operation; the first time trucks were utilized for logistical support, and the first motorized assault was conducted in the American military by none other than George S. Patton Jr. All detailed in this diary.
+Purchase at Amazon here.
 Mexican Punitive Expedition Diary: Patton Jr., George S., Rohde, Aleksandra M., Rohde, Aleksandra M., Rohde, Aleksandra M.: 9781941656655: Amazon.com: Books

 Purchase our companion book by Aleksandra Rohde, Once Upon a Time in Mexico, which chronicles the Mexican Punitive Expedition within the larger context of the Mexican Revolution of 1910-1920.
 Once Upon a Time in Mexico: Rohde, Aleksandra Miesak: 9781941656648: Amazon.com: Books